OneProgGit/ada-judge/README.md

 > Note: all AI-made PR's are banned from
 > this project.

-ada-judge is a competitive programming contest manager and judger.
+ada-judge is a competitive programming contests manager and solutions judger.

 ### Getting started
 At first, make sure docker is installed in your system: